Elizabeth Urwin - Obituary

-Her family moved to Coal Valley, Gallia County, Ohio, where her family raised poultry/eggs.
-After graduating from Vinton County High School she was chosen to become a military WAC/WAVE and attending Holzer Nursing in Gallipolis.
+Her family moved to Coal Valley, Gallia County, Ohio where her family raised poultry/eggs.
+After graduating from Vinton County High School she was chosen to become a military WAC / WAVE and attending Holzer Nursing in Gallipolis.
 However, she fell in love and married W.T.
 (Tom) Urwin six months shy of graduation.
 Ellen and Tom had three children; Mike (Lydia) Urwin, David (Sue) Urwin and Jo Ellen (Alex) Marshall.
 Her husband and son Michael preceded in death.
-Her grandchildren are Jason (Sarah) Urwin, Julie (James) McGuire, Joe (Melanie) Urwin, Lindsay (Jon) Mollohan, Brad Urwin and Matt Block and many great grandchildren.
+Her grandchildren are Jason (Sarah) Urwin, Julie (James) McGuire, Joe (Melanie) Urwin, Lindsay (Jon) Mollohan, Brad Urwin and Matt Black and many great grandchildren.

 She was a graduate of OU Nursing School and retired as an RN from the Chillicothe V.A.
 Ellen was a kindred spirit, loving and kind to all living creatures, a gentle soul who helped others.
 She was also a very talented artist and her passion was traveling and visiting the U.S. parks and hiking and enjoying the beauty of nature.
 She will be missed by her family.
 Her love for others and nature has been passed down to her children and grandchildren.